ChloeOrtmanns/BloomFilter/README.txt

 You can change the size of the "bitarray" to your liking, same with the elements.

 I used catch to make a simple testcase for some usernames.
 If you run it, you'll see there will be two fails, which are two false positives.

+The includes hold the headers, the src hold de .cpp files, test holds the test cases with catch